 Ladders are devices that workers use to step up or gain access to elevated surfaces.
+There are many different types of ladders based on the application and materials used in their construction.

 There are several basic types of ladders, including rope ladders and rigid ladders.
 Types of rigid ladders include: